jfc4050/detect-to-track/README.md

 https://arxiv.org/abs/1710.03958

-PointwiseCorrelation op implemented in CUDA, so will require an (nvidia) GPU to run. maybe ill implement for CPU in the future (but probably not).
+PointwiseCorrelation and PSROIPool ops implemented in CUDA, so will require an (nvidia) GPU to run. maybe ill implement for CPU in the future (but probably not).